DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

 - **Source code**: program statements in human-readable form using a formal programming language's rules for syntax and semantics
 - **Spyware/Adware**: software that performas a variety of monitoring and data gathering functions; AKA potentailly unwanted programs/applications (PUP/PUA), may be used in monitoring employee activities/use of resources (spyware), or advertising efforts (adware); both may be legit/authorized by system owners or unwanted intruders
 - **Strong data typing**: feature of a programming language preventing data type mismatch errors; strongly typed languages will generate errors at compile time
+- **Input validation** verifies that user-supplied input does not violate security conditions.
+Effecive against buffer overflow, XSS and SQL Injection attacks
+- **Bounds checking** is a form of input validation, but it is typically used to ensure that numeric input falls within an acceptable range
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements
 - **TOCTOU attack**: time of check vs time of use (TOCTOU) attack takes advantage of the time delay between a security check (such as authentication or authorization) being performed and actual use of the asset
 - **Trapdoor/backdoor**: hidden mechanism that bypasses access control measures; an entry point into an architecture or system that is inserted in software by devs during development to provide a method of gaining access for modification/support; can also be inserted by an attacker, bypassing access control measures designed to prevent unauthorized software changes